-Items marked with a bold SK or SKU constitute the 2014 CAS Exam 7 Study Kit that may be purchased from the CAS Online Store.
-Items marked with a bold OP (Online Publication) are available at no charge and may be downloaded from links in the Complete Text References section below.
-The 2014 Update to the 2013 Study Kit includes only the new items marked with a bold SKU and may be purchased from the CAS Online Store.
+Items marked with a bold SK or SKU constitute the 2015 CAS Exam 7 Study Kit that may be purchased from the CAS Online Store.
+Items marked with a bold OP (Online Publication) are available at no charge and may be downloaded from the CAS website.
+The 2015 Update to the 2014 Study Kit includes only the new items marked with a bold SKU and may be purchased from the CAS Online Store.